Autumn Budget: how to protect your wealth from Labour

 Inheritance tax (IHT) got a brief mention in the Labour manifesto: “We will end the use of offshore trusts to avoid inheritance tax so that everyone who makes their home here in the UK pays their taxes here.”

+This is part of Starmer’s aim to “address unfairness in the tax system”.
 Clearly, anyone using an offshore trust to avoid IHT will need to start thinking about alternative options now.

 Whether Labour increases the rate of IHT (currently 40%) or reduces the nil-rate band (£325,000) over the course of the next parliament is unclear.

-Hollands points out that Labour have suggested in the recent past that it regards some of the reliefs available from inheritance tax are too generous, particularly business and agricultural reliefs.
+Hollands points out that Labour have suggested in the recent past that it regards some of the reliefs available from inheritance tax as too generous, particularly business and agricultural reliefs.
 So it’s possible we could see some IHT reliefs disappear.

 If you’re worried about inheritance tax, it’s worth making the most of the gifting allowances to help reduce the value of your estate.